-Fire official warns massive California wildfire is ‘knocking on the door’ to the Lake Tahoe area
+Fire official warns massive California wildfire is ‘knocking on the door’ to Lake Tahoe area

 Ahead of the usually busy Labor Day weekend, Chaplin said some area events have been canceled because of fire-related concerns.

 “It’s unfortunate,” Chaplin said.
-“We were having a great summer and our businesses were breathing a sigh of relief and starting to pick up momentum after 18 months of covid-19.”
+“We were having a great summer, and our businesses were breathing a sigh of relief and starting to pick up momentum after 18 months of covid-19.”

-She said the organization was providing up-to-date information from fire officials on its website and for anyone who calls, noting that conditions are changing every moment, and changing winds could mean a shift in the air quality or fire risk.
+She said the organization was providing up-to-date information from fire officials on its website and for anyone who calls, noting that conditions are changing every moment and that changing winds could mean a shift in the air quality or fire risk.

-Chaplin said the organization isn’t making any specific recommendations to visitors, but providing them the latest official information, “so people can make the best decision.”
+Chaplin said the organization isn’t making any specific recommendations to visitors but is providing them the latest official information “so people can make the best decision.”

 “We’re a mountain community, we’re — I don’t want to say we’re good at this — but we’re used to dealing with Mother Nature,” she said.
-“Sometimes we have big snows and road closures, and sometimes we have wildfires.
-Unfortunately it’s a little more than we’re used to, but we’re seeing those kind of events all across the country.”
+“Sometimes, we have big snows and road closures, and sometimes, we have wildfires.
+Unfortunately, it’s a little more than we’re used to, but we’re seeing those kind of events all across the country.”

 Read more: